anvaka/ngraph.three/README.md

 # ngraph.three

 This is a 3d graph renderer, which uses [three.js](https://github.com/mrdoob/three.js) as a rendering engine.
 This library is a part of [ngraph](https://github.com/anvaka/ngraph) project.
+Please check out [ngraph.pixel](https://github.com/anvaka/ngraph.pixel) - it is also developed with three.js, however it uses lower level primitive ([ShaderMaterial](http://threejs.org/docs/#Reference/Materials/ShaderMaterial) which allows it to be really fast (the price is flexibility of your UI model).

 # usage